LjA012/flightsData/README.md

 # flightsData

 Welcome to my inspection and analysis of flights.
 This is in response to the third project (module four) being assigned, where we were tasked with completeing a regression on some type of data.
+This is an individual project.

 ### Data
 The data that was used was from Kaggle, surprise surprise. https://www.kaggle.com/usdot/flight-delays